daanvanbeusekom/OnMyWay/README.md

 ### Update 1.3: The site is now on a Database.
 ###### The site is now running on php, you have to run the site in a localhost with php support.
 You can maken now your account and then you can login.
 --
+13-02-2017 20:09
+### Update 2.0: Add the admin panel.
+###### You can now login as a administrator and you can then update the site (you can change the content).
+Add Database with administrator tables.
+--